 Any twist knot with $2N+1$ crossings is obtained similarly, for $N\geq 4$.
-The word $W$ in the Farey graph has the form LRLL$\cdots$L. The Ptolemy equations include all the equations above, as well as a sequence of equations
+The word $W$ in the Farey graph has the form RLRR$\cdots$R. The Ptolemy equations include all the equations above, as well as a sequence of equations

 At the end, the variables $\gamma_{0/1}$ and $\gamma_{1/{N-1}}$ are identified.